jhns-de/shoppinglist_sync/README.md

 ### Using Docker (Recommended)

 1. Download the `docker-compose.yml` and the `.env.example`
-2. Rename `.env.example` in `.env` and configure the environment variables
+2. Rename `.env.example` to `.env` and configure the environment variables
-4. Start the service: `docker-compose up -d`
+3. Start the service: `docker-compose up -d`

 ## Environment Variables